gnboorse/centipede/README.md

 Currently, this is very much a work in progress.
 Here are some of its limitations:

 - Centipede only fully supports solving in finite domains with `int` type variables.
 The beginning of `string` and `float32` support has been begun but not finished.
-If Go supported generics, this would be done by now...
+If only Go supported generics, this would be done by now...
 - The search algorithm in use right now by the `IntCSPSolver` is a very simple implementation of [backtracking search](https://en.wikipedia.org/wiki/Backtracking), but I have future plans to optimize and improve this using [Arc consistency](https://en.wikipedia.org/wiki/Local_consistency#Arc_consistency).
-- Additionally, I would like to
+- I have plans to implement the minimum remaining values (MRV) heuristic and the least constraining value (LCV) heuristic.
+- Additionally, I would like to implement some type of [iterative deepening search](https://en.wikipedia.org/wiki/Iterative_deepening_depth-first_search) in the solver.
+Right now, you can specify the `MaxDepth` field, but IDS could potentially reach a solution faster if it searched for a solution iteratively, increasing `MaxDepth` until it finds a solution.
+- The project needs to be cleaned up into a real package and unit tests need to be written.
+It would also be nice to have some better documentation.

 ## Example